jwaliszko/ExpressiveAnnotations/README.md

   DependentProperty    - Gets or sets the name of dependent field, from which runtime value is
 						 extracted.
   TargetValue          - Gets or sets the expected value for dependent field (wildcard character *
-						 stands for any value).
+						 stands for any non-empty value).
 Instead of hardcoding there is also possibility of value runtime extraction from backing field, by providing its name [inside square brackets].
   RelationalOperator   - Gets or sets the relational operator indicating relation between dependent
 						 field and target value.
 Available operators: ==, !=, >, >=, <, <=.
 If this
 						 property is not provided, equality operator == is used by default.